-The draft Heritage By-Law is ready for public review.
+The draft Heritage By-Law is now available for public review.
 Staff previously presented to Council on the draft By-Law and comments from that meeting have been incorporated into the attached version.
-Releasing the By-Law now will allow time for public commentary and ensure that the By-Law is ready when Envision comes forward for final approval by Council.
 Below is a summary of the changes from the heritage standards in the current St. John's Development Regulations that have been incorporated into the Heritage By-Law, plus proposed next steps.